Sustainability

 In order to obtain appropriate advice from experts in planning and implementing company-wide health initiatives, we have placed general occupational health physician since April 2020.
 They participate in various health promotion initiatives such as attending various conferences / meetings.

-In order to establish a meticulous health management system, we have appointed public health nurses and nurses at our head office and plants.
+In order to establish a meticulous health management system, we have appointed public health nurses and nurses at our head office, plants and laboratories.
 They participate in activities to promote health by serving as health consultation desks for employees, creating a hygienic environment in the workplace, and acting as liaisons between occupational health physician and person in charge of personnel.

 Indicators

-• 1 Employees that took leave due to personal injury / sickness and mental health in total
+- 1 Employees who took leave due to personal injury / sickness and mental health problems in total (Reference) Number of full-time employees in FY2024: 2,044

-• 2 We evaluated work performance in the past four weeks with work performance that could be achieved when there is no sickness or injury as 100% (Single-Item Presenteeism Question).
+- 2 We evaluated work performance in the past four weeks with work performance that could be achieved when there is no sickness or injury as 100% (Single-Item Presenteeism Question), and the survey was conducted during the stress check.

-• 4 Surveyed passion and approach to work using employee questionnaire made by external expert company.
+- 3 Passion and approach to work were assessed using an employee questionnaire developed by an external expert organization, conducted during the stress check.

 It determines 28 indices such as autonomous action and positive feelings and measures level of employee engagement.